lemonyte/stegosaurus/readme.md

 ### RSA and Image Encryption
 Data is encrypted with RSA encryption, then the encrypted data is encoded into an image.
 The same limitations outlined under [RSA Encryption](#rsa-encryption) apply here.
 ### Decryption
 Decryption is done automatically, regardless of what encryptions were used and what kind of data was encrypted at the start.
-Specify the encrypted file or image, your private key (unless the data was encrypted using only image encryption), and an output directory if the data was a file before encryption.
-An output directory is also required for decrypting data encrypted with AES for temporary files.
+Specify the encrypted file or image, your private key (unless the data was encrypted using only image encryption), and an output directory if the original data was a file.
+## Disclaimer
+This software is not guaranteed to encrypt data safely or securely.
+Use of this software implies you have read this disclaimer and understand the risks.
+I am not liable for any data loss, damage, privacy damage, or other consequences resulting from use of this software.
 ## License
 [MIT License](https://choosealicense.com/licenses/mit/)